irisida/data_engineering/python_with_postgres/readme.md

 - group by rules:
     - You keep the coluns you groupded on, but reduced to single data points. losing access to other columns
     - aggregate functions on every column

+### Window functions
+- `OVER()` allows programmer to perform operations on columns featured in a group by as a whole.
+Effectively it is treated like a separate query and runs on a window of the data in operation.
+All other aggregators will run in a query run cycle before the OVER() is applied.
+- `RANK()` rank added to the query would effectively be operating only upo the current row therefore requires the OVER() window to be created.
+With rank we require the column to base ranking on otherwise it will apply the base ranking to all and we will normally see each row have a ranking of 1.
+- `DENSE_RANK()` the dense version doesn't skip a rank where a duplicate, multi-participant rank is achieved.
+- in a multi-ranking situation we can use `PARTITION` and supply the column we want to divide rankings by.
+- `DISTINCT ON` option to return the first of each grouped option.
+- simple view - runs the underlying query to generate a table
+- materialized view - does not re-run each time, is persisted and has to be called to refresh to update.